EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

    :align:   center
    :width:   700 px

-   *Figura 2) Total Annual Max Capacity for PPHROR002.*
+   *Figure 2) Total Annual Max Capacity for PPHROR002.*

 Source:
    This is the source.